ofiwg/libfabric/man/fi_cq.3.md

   FI_WRITE flag is not set, then the application may not invoke fi_cq_write of fi_cq_writeerr.

-- *FI_REMOTE_SIGNAL*
-: If specified, this indicates that the CQ should only signal its wait object upon receiving a remote operation with FI_REMOTE_SIGNAL set, provided that all other wait conditions have been met.
-The use of FI_REMOTE_SIGNAL may improve system utilization by deferring processing of an CQ until a remote endpoint has completed all necessary operations.
-FI_REMOTE_SIGNAL should be treated as an optimization.
-Providers are not required to wait until a remote operation with FI_REMOTE_SIGNAL is received before signaling a wait object associated with an CQ.

 *format*
 : Completion queues allow the application to select the amount of detail that it must store and report.
 The format attribute allows